Where are you on the Progress Pyramid?

 Elite traders have all (or most) of these attributes: Patience, Persistence, Discipline, Consistency, and Experience.
 New traders should strive to develop or improve upon these key attributes.

-If you’re reading this, chances are you have one of the finest trading tools on the market, the TJS Elite (or a prior TJS) trade-tracking spreadsheet.
-Having the right tools at your disposal can lessen the time you spend achieving greatness by knowing your Strengths & Weaknesses.
+If you’re reading this, chances are you have one of the finest trading tools on the market, the TJS Elite.
+Having the right tools at your disposal can increase your chances of success, and lessen the time you spend achieving greatness by knowing your Strengths & Weaknesses.
 New traders can spend so much wasted time trading a vast array of strategies, only to find themselves in an endless maze, and never getting the prize.

 Conversely, when your data tells you when a strategy is not working, you’ll know when & where to spend your resources… learning, developing or abandoning a trade situation all-together.